DoHITB/BigInteger.c/README.md

 # BigInteger.c
 C Based model to work with Big Integers

-Correctly tested working with up to 4096 digits integer.
+Correctly tested working with up to 4096 digits integer (on the master branch).

 This architecture was made during my Degree final paper (TFG, in Spain), to cover an RSA cryptoanalsys.

+## Changelog
+ * v1.1 (beta)
+   * Review variables and functions, making it "static" when convenient.
+   * Changing all pointer references to "void" to avoid memory leakage.
+   * Added new validations on BI creation.
+   * New function "BImemcpy" to retreive useful values of BigInteger.
+   * New function "validateBI" to validate the internal structure of a BI void pointer.

 ## How To Configure it?
 * Download both header and source code file
 * Change "int MAX_LENGTH = 512;" to adjust desired max length on source code file.
 * Change "int n[512];" to same value as previous point to allow storage of digits
 * Initially, it worked with 4096 digits, so there will be no problem to use it - it was downgraded to 512 in order to preserve som RAM.

 ## How it works?
 * BigInteger (or just BI) works on the basis of 1:1 integer - digit relation.
 It means that every digit of a BI reaches the space of an integer.